chaendizzle/Terran-Tanks/README.md

  - Hydralisk: Lightly armored biological alien that can shoot spines at enemies.
 Does high damage per second, but is weak to splash damage.
 Can attack both land and air.
 Built from the Tier 1 Land Factory.

  - Infestor: Psionic creature that cannot attack, but can spawn infested marines and spit blinding clouds that prevent enemy ranged attacks in an area.
 Can also burrow underground and move while burrowed to avoid detection.
 A very powerful support unit against air units and immobile defenses, but requires the support of other units.
 Weak against mobile armies and units that can shoot at cloaked targets.
 Built from the Experimental Factory.

+ - Ravager: Armored biological crawler that spits bile at enemies, and can launch large balls of corrosive bile that deals damage to a target area.
+Launching corrosive bile can deal significant splash damage and even hit air targets, but the projectile can be dodged.
+Created by morphing a Roach into a Ravager.

  - Roach: Armored biological crawler that can spit acid at enemies.
 Has a lot of health for its cost, and can also burrow underground to rapidly regenerate health.
 Strong when used in small groups, but loses effectiveness when facing splash damage or units that can shoot its burrowed form.
 The roach can only shoot land targets, so air units are effective against roaches as well.
 Built from the Tier 1 Land Factory.